 Think about it.
 You work, you get rewarded with money (I know it may not always be the amount you want but somehow you get rewarded..hopefully).
 There are several examples of how God rewarded His people in the Word of God.
 Research it if you feel otherwise.
 I’m not talking about prosperity gospel either.
 I’m talking about hard work producing good fruit.

-Click here or the image down below for some great Christian book suggestions in case you didn’t grow up in the healthiest household and may need help learning how to parent your teens in a Godly way.
+Click here, “12 Best Christian Parenting Books: Parenting Teens and Tweens,” for some great Christian book suggestions in case you didn’t grow up in the healthiest household and may need help learning how to parent your teens in a Godly way.

 What teen can you speak life into?

 Ask God to open your eyes both physically and spiritually to not only see them but speak prophetic words over them.
-It doesn’t have to be weird either.
-Normal conversation about the talents and gifts you see in them or if God has something unique to say to them, say it.
+The Lord loves to download for His people and teenagers are not exempt from that.
+Have conversation about the talents and gifts you see in them or again if God has something unique to say to them, say it.
 Help spread the seeds that can blossom into something beautiful.
 You never whose life you can save by doing so.

 Baskets of Blessings,